adaa-polsl/RuleKit/README.md

  * `path` - directory with training and testing files in ARFF format.
 A model is learned on every file containing *train* phrase in its name, and then validated on a file with *train* phrase replaced by *test*.
  * `label` - name of a label attribute.
  * `type` - experiment type, one of the following: *BinaryClassification*, *Classification*, *Regression*, *Survival*.
 In the last case, the dataset must contain an attribute named *survival_time*.
  * `report_path` - directory where experiment reports are to be stored.
-For each parameter set, the tool generates two files named: *<dataset name>, <parameter_set name>.csv* and *<dataset name>, <parameter_set name>.res*.
-The former contains table with numerical characteristics for all investigated train-test pairs (row per pair).
-The latter contains corresponding models in text form (rule sets) and survival function estimators for all rules (applies to survival problems only).
+For each parameter set, the tool generates two files named:
+      * *dataset name, parameter_set name.csv* - table with numerical characteristics for all investigated train-test pairs (row per pair).
+      * *dataset name, parameter_set name.res* - models in the text form (rule sets) and tabularized survival function estimators for all rules (applies to survival problems only).

 An example dataset definition have the following form:
 ```
 <dataset name="seismic-bumps">